MicrosoftDocs/win32/desktop-src/Controls/en-dropfiles.md

 ---
 title: EN\_DROPFILES notification code
 description: Notifies a rich edit control parent window that the user is attempting to drop files into the control.
-A rich edit control sends this notification code in the form of a WM\_NOTIFY message when it receives the WM\_DROPFILES message. ms.assetid: 'fcae0ff8-ce37-4c71-b14c-cbd6429b4ab3'
+A rich edit control sends this notification code in the form of a WM\_NOTIFY message when it receives the WM\_DROPFILES message. ms.assetid: fcae0ff8-ce37-4c71-b14c-cbd6429b4ab3
+keywords:
-keywords: ["EN_DROPFILES notification code Windows Controls"]
+- EN_DROPFILES notification code Windows Controls
 topic_type:
 - apiref
 api_name: